BradleyColson/Tableau_Practice/README.md

 Lastly I asked how big the loan was versus the income?

-The larger the loan the lower the higher penctage of income was borrowed.
+The larger the loan the lower the higher percentage of income was borrowed.

 https://public.tableau.com/app/profile/bradley.colson/viz/CreditRIskProject/Dashboard1?publish=yes